“So who did your psychic paper say you were in order

 So they had breakfasted in Central Park and joined in an open air Tai

-Chi class and watched Shakespeare performed.
-They had lunched in Battery
+Chi class and watched Shakespeare performed in the open air.
+They had

-Park and spent the afternoon exploring the Statue of Liberty.
-And now,
+lunched in Battery Park and spent the afternoon exploring the Statue of

-after a birthday tea in uptown Manhattan they were going to watch the
+Liberty.
+And now, after a birthday tea in uptown Manhattan they were going

-sun go down over New York from the observation platform of one of its
+to watch the sun go down over New York from the observation platform of

 “I will never be able to repay all the beautiful things you’ve